 Either the exact or approximate distributions may be used to create confidence intervals around an estimate of reliability.
 Monte Carlo simulations led to a number of conclusions.
 Correctly assuming that the covariance matrix is compound symmetric leads to accurate confidence intervals, as was expected from previously known results.
 However, assuming and estimating a general covariance matrix produces somewhat optimistically narrow confidence intervals with 10 observations.
 Increasing sample size to 100 gives essentially unbiased coverage.
 Incorrectly assuming compound symmetry leads to pessimistically large confidence intervals, with pessimism increasing with sample size.
-In contrast, incorrectly assuming general covariance introduces only a modest optimistic bias in small samples.
-Hence the new methods seem preferable for creating confidence intervals, except when compound symmetry definitely holds.
+In contrast, incorrectly assuming general covariance the new methods seem preferable for creating confidence intervals, except when compound symmetry definitely holds.